boschrexroth/ctrlx-automation-i18n/README.md

 ### Versioning

-The content of these folder might change for each release, including the key names, e.g. because the UI changed or elements get removed or added.
-Therefor it is important to notice that the language files are pinned to a specific release milestone version.
+The content of these folders might change for each release, including the key names, e.g. because the UI changed or elements get removed or added.
+Therefore it is important to notice that the language files are pinned to a specific release milestone version.
-Diagnostic messages are versioned by themself, see schema.
+Diagnostic messages are versioned by themselves, see schema.
 Each version update to this repository will be reflected by a specific git tag.

 ### Format

-All files are in json format but with a different interal schema.
+All files are in json format but with a different internal schema.
 While the `Diagnostic Messages` follow the json-schema documented in [diagnostics.v1.schema.json](https://json-schema.boschrexroth.com/ctrlx-automation/ctrlx-os/diagnostics/diagnostics.v1.schema.json), the `App Meta Data` uses a simple key-value JSON file with namespaces in key (Flat JSON) and the `UI Elements` uses either a JSON file with namespaces in key (Flat JSON) or nested namespaces (Namespaced JSON).

 #### JSON with nested namespaces (Namespaced JSON)